 "Banff is the most wonderful resort with no queues to speak off, makes a real difference to Europe and a trade off for the longer flight.
 Lessons were amazing and all the family benefited."

-One of the greatest benefits of a ski holiday in Banff is that you can stay in one place but have access to 3 large resorts and miles and miles of well-groomed pistes and powdery off-piste to explore.
-Not to mention the amazing natural beauty of this area; in fact, the National Geographic Traveller magazine added Banff to its must-see places to visit in 2017 and without question it has some of the finest mountain scenery you will ever see.
+One of the greatest benefits of a ski holiday in Banff is that you can stay in one place but have access to 3 large ski resorts and miles and miles of well-groomed pistes and powdery off-piste to explore.
+Not to mention the amazing natural beauty of this area; in fact, the National Geographic Traveller magazine added Banff to its must-see places to visit and without question it has some of the finest mountain scenery you will ever see.

 The skiing is spread over three separate areas: Lake Louise, Banff Sunshine and Mt.
 Norquay, all covered by the Tri-Area lift pass.
-Lake Louise, the largest of the three areas, offers a good selection of gladed tree runs as well as a wide selection of graded runs.
+Lake Louise, the largest of the three ski areas, offers a good selection of gladed tree runs as well as a wide selection of graded runs.
 Banff Sunshine is the main ski area for Banff-based visitors, boasting an average of around 360-400 inches of snow a year.
 Mt.
 Norquay is a quaint tree-lined area, ideal in bad weather or for a first day warm up.

-With each mountain having a different, yet almost identical, school, the best option for beginners looking for a week of lessons is the Club Ski package, available through Ski Big 3, offering a day on each mountain, twice a week (Sundays and Thursdays).
+With each ski resort having a different, yet almost identical, school, the best option for beginners looking for a week of lessons is the Club Ski package, available through Ski Big 3, offering a day on each mountain, twice a week (Sundays and Thursdays).
 For single days and private lessons, individual schools are the best option.

 Eating out has a wide range for all tastes and budgets, from fine dining at the Banff Springs, to brilliant steaks at The Keg and the excellent value Old Spaghetti Factory.
 Other good options are Tony Roma's for ribs and The Bison for Canadian with a twist.